lyteword/chspurgeon-tod/volume-3/psalm-70.md

 **Verse 1.**

-1\.Occasion of his prayer.
+1\.
+Occasion of his prayer.

 (a) Affliction.

 (b) Helplessness.

-2\.Subject of his prayer.
+2\.
+Subject of his prayer.
 Deliverance, help.

-3\.Importunity of his prayer.
+3\.
+Importunity of his prayer.
 The time of deliverance may be an answer to prayer, as well as deliverance itself.

 **Verse 1.**

-1\.Times when such urgent prayer is allowable, praiseworthy, or faulty.
+1\.
+Times when such urgent prayer is allowable, praiseworthy, or faulty.

-2\.Reasons for expecting a speedy reply.
+2\.
+Reasons for expecting a speedy reply.

-3\.Consolations if delay should occur.
+3\.
+Consolations if delay should occur.

 **Verse 2.**

-1\.There are those who seek our soul's hurt.
+1\.
+There are those who seek our soul's hurt.

-2\.We must oppose them, not dally or yield.
+2\.
+We must oppose them, not dally or yield.

-3\.Our best weapon is prayer to God.
+3\.
+Our best weapon is prayer to God.

-4\.Their defeat is here described.
+4\.
+Their defeat is here described.

 **Verse 3.**

-1\.Who are these who cry "shame"?
+1\.
+Who are these who cry "shame"?

-2\.What master do they serve?
+2\.
+What master do they serve?

-3\.What shall their wages be?
+3\.
+What shall their wages be?

 **Verse 4.** Joy for seekers, and employment for finders.

 **Verse 4.** (*last clause* ).

-1\.The character.
+1\.
+The character.

-2\.The saying.
+2\.
+The saying.

-3\.The wish.
+3\.
+The wish.

 **Verse 5.**

-1\.Who needs help?
+1\.
+Who needs help?

-2\.Who renders help?
+2\.
+Who renders help?

-3\.What it comes to: "deliver."
+3\.
+What it comes to: "deliver."

-4\.What prayer it suggests.
+4\.
+What prayer it suggests.

 **Verse 5.**

-1\.Confession! *I am poor and needy.*
+1\.
+Confession! *I am poor and needy.*

-2\.Profession: *Thou art my help,* etc.
+2\.
+Profession: *Thou art my help,* etc.

-3\.Supplication: *Make haste*; *Make no tarrying.*
+3\.
+Supplication: *Make haste*; *Make no tarrying.*